 We own and operate four hydropower projects in western Washington.
-Along with providing you with clean, renewable electricity, we also have a responsibility to protect the watersheds where we operate.
+Along with providing you with clean, renewable hydroelectric energy, we also have a responsibility to protect the watersheds where we operate.

 Our Federal Energy Regulatory Commission license commitment includes preserving and enhancing wildlife habitat.
 Protection and management of habitat for native species is the focus of these programs, which involves about 20,000 acres of land around our hydroelectric projects.

 These efforts protect healthy habitat for fish, wildlife and native plants, and create outstanding outdoor recreation opportunities for everyone to enjoy.